ymunemasa/data-tutorials/tutorials/hortonworks/a-lap-around-spark/tutorial.md

 val hiveContext = new org.apache.spark.sql.hive.HiveContext(sc)
 ```

-You should see output similar to the following:
+You should see an output similar to the following:

 ``` bash
 ...